-TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was Laughing Buddha On The Set; Will Truly Be Missed!
+TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was The Laughing Buddha On The Sets; Will Truly Be Missed!

 Apart from Dilip and Disha, the Tapu Sena - Tapu, Goli and Gogi of TMKOC also reacted to the actor's sudden demise.
 Bhavya Gandhi (seen as Tipendra Jethalal Gada aka Tapu) was quoted by Spotboye as saying, "I was out for a meeting when my mother informed me about it."

-He further added, "And trust me for a few minutes I couldn't believe what she said.
+"And trust me for a few minutes I couldn't believe what she said.
 It is a such a shocking news.
 He was the happiest person I have ever met in my life.
 I haven't ever seen him sad.
 He used to be always laughing and making others laugh."

 Samay Shah

 Samay Shah (seen as Gurcharan Singh Roshan Singh Sodhi aka Gogi) told the entertainment portal, "Azaad uncle will always be remembered.
-He was an amazing person.was supposed to shoot with us this morning.
+He was an amazing person.
+He was supposed to shoot with us this morning.
 I was also there but suddenly everyone got numb when we came to know that he is not with us anymore.
 He will be missed a lot."

 Kush Shah